vecna/xt_HIDENAT/README.md

   * The ACK packet is sent by Alice or Mallory
   * Since the ACK packet, is possible for Bob understand if Alice (and which 'records' associated) or Mallory has established the connection, and perform DNAT to the appropriate port.

   * Eve has not the possibility to recognize if Alice is performing an authentication connection to Bob, or if Charlie or Mallory (both not authenticated) are connected to a different service.
   * If Mallory perform TCP hijacking of an established session (by Alice or Charlie, are indistiguishable), the attack is recognized by Bob (an alarm can be raised)

+## How technology works

+Look on the section [Tecnology](Technology.md)

+## Trivia fact

+I've already do the some thing 10 years ago.
+What's is changing now is not the logic behing. [historical trivia](HISTRIVIA.md)